Restraint Stress Impairs Oocyte Developmental Potential: Role of CRH-Induced Apoptosis of Ovarian Cells. Liang B 2013 et al.

 Species: mouse -

-type: null mutation fertility: fertile Comment: To find the importance of CRH in the response of the hypothalamic-pituitary-adrenal axis to stress and its role in fetal development, Muglia et al. (1995) constructed a mouse model of CRH deficiency by targeted mutation in embryonic stem cells.
+Comment: To find the importance of CRH in the response of the hypothalamic-pituitary-adrenal axis to stress and its role in fetal development, Muglia et al. (1995) constructed a mouse model of CRH deficiency by targeted mutation in embryonic stem cells.
 They reported that CRH-deficient mice reveal a fetal glucocorticoid requirement for lung maturation.
 Postnatally, however, despite marked glucocorticoid deficiency, the mice exhibited normal growth, fertility, and longevity, suggesting that the major role of glucocorticoid occurs during fetal, rather than postnatal, life.